kkaushik03/shared-memory-messaging/README.md

 3. Run the sender program with the file you want to send as an argument.

 ## Files
-- `sender.c`: The sender program reads a file and sends its data contents to the receiver.
+- `sender.cpp`: The sender program reads a file and sends its data contents to the receiver.
-- `receiver.c`: The receiver program reads shared memory data and processes it.
+- `receiver.cpp`: The receiver program reads shared memory data and processes it.
 - `msg.h`: Defines the structures used for messages.
 - `Makefile`: Makefile for building the project.